citp/privacy-policy-historical/l/li/lib/libib.com.md

 We collect information from you when you register on our site, subscribe to our newsletter or trade items.

 When ordering or registering on our site, as appropriate, you may be asked to enter your: name, e-mail address, mailing address, phone number or credit card information.
-You may, however, visit our site anonymously.

 #### What do we use your information for?

 Any of the information we collect from you may be used in one of the following ways:

-• To personalize your experience
+  * To personalize your experience

 > Your information helps us to better respond to your individual needs.

-• To improve our website
+  * To improve our website

 > We continually strive to improve our website offerings based on the information and feedback we receive from you.

-• To improve customer service
+  * To improve customer service

 > Your information helps us to more effectively respond to your customer service requests and support needs.

-• To process transactions
+  * To process transactions

 > Your information, whether public or private, will not be sold, exchanged, transferred, or given to any other company for any reason whatsoever, without your consent, other than for the express purpose of delivering the purchased product or service requested.

-• To send periodic emails
+  * To send periodic emails

 > The email address you provide when registering, may be used to send you information and updates pertaining to your order, in addition to receiving occasional company news, updates, related product or service information, etc.

 Note: If at any time you would like to unsubscribe from receiving future emails, we include detailed unsubscribe instructions at the bottom of each email.

+As of 2019-06-06, we have never received a National Security Letter, FISA order, or any other classified request for user information.

 #### What analytics are used?